-10 Checking Chain Tension
+8 Checking Chain Tension

-- ► Shut off the engine.
+- Shut down the engine.

 - Wear work gloves to protect your hands.

-- ► The chain must fit snugly against the underside of the bar and it must still be possible to pull the chain along the bar by hand.
+- The chain must fit snugly against the underside of the bar and it must still be possible to pull the chain along the bar by hand when the chain brake is released.

-- ► If necessary, retension the chain.
+- If necessary, retension the chain.